izzyreal/vmpc-docs/install.rst

 macOS
 +++++
 The macOS installer deploys Universal 2 binaries of VMPC2000XL standalone, LV2, VST3 and AU.
 When you install the standalone variety, the AUv3 comes with it -- it is embedded in the application.
-You need to run the standalone application at least once in order for AUv3 hosts to detect the AUv3.
 The other plugin formats are installed in :file:`/Users/you/Library/Audio/Plug-Ins`.

 .. admonition:: Important note regarding AUv3 on macOS